Facebook Wants To Use Its Data To Identify People In Need After Disasters

 When the American Red Cross deployed to Houston after Hurricane Harvey made landfall in late August, it knew a lot of people were in need, and there was a lot of work to be done.
-But they didn’t know where, exactly, to start.
+The question was: Where to dive in first?

 At its second annual Social Good Forum on November 29 in New York, Facebook revealed a new Community Help API that will enable disaster-relief nonprofits like the Red Cross to access public Facebook data, and figure out where to target their aid.